 Peter is praying on the roof of Simon’s house at Joppa.
 He receives a vision from the LORD.
 A great sheet is lowered from heaven by its four corners, holding all sorts of “unclean” animals, birds and creeping things (Lev.
 Cpt 11).
 He hears a voice.
 “Get up, Peter.”
 “Kill and eat.”
 Peter objects strenuously, “Not so, Lord!
 For I have never eaten anything common or unclean.”

-The voice spoke to Peter again, “What God has cleansed you must not call common.”
-This was repeated three times, before the sheet disappeared up into heaven.
+The Voice spoke to Peter again, “What God has cleansed you must not call common.”
+This was repeated three times, before the sheet finally disappeared up into heaven.
 While Peter was wondering what the vision meant, the servants of Cornelius called out from the gate, asking for him.
 The Spirit said to him, “Behold, three men are seeking you.
 Arise therefore, go down and go with them, doubting nothing; for I have sent them.”

 The next day Peter with several brethren, accompanied the two servants and one soldier to Caesarea, to the home of Cornelius, a Roman Centurion of the Italian Regiment.
 Cornelius had been praying and searching to know the true God.
 Three days before Peter received his vision of the animals, Cornelius had himself seen an angel, who instructed him, “Send men to Joppa, and send for Simon whose surname is Peter.”
 “He will tell you what you must do” (Acts 10:3-7).

 Peter tells Cornelius, “You know how unlawful it is for a Jewish man to keep company with or go to one of another nation.
 But God has shown me that I should not call any man common or unclean.”
 So THAT was the gist of the vision with the sheet.
 It was NOT about food.
-It was about uncircumcised human beings, and God’s invitation to make them part of His kingdom and His covenant.
+It was about uncircumcised human beings, and God’s intention to make them part of His kingdom and His covenant.

 Let’s detour for just a moment to look at a few of those “laws” forbidding the association of Israelites with the uncircumcised.